-Make your own horchata right at home with a few simple ingredients that you probably already have!
+Make your own horchata right at home with a few simple ingredients: rice, water, almonds, cinnamon and sugar!

 I was first introduced to horchata back in 2009.
 We had recently moved to Phoenix and were shopping at one of the local Mexican grocery stores.